 and ridiculed many of them, he did dedicate his book mein kampf to

-teacher dietrich eckart." (lack of capitals in the original)
+teacher dietrich eckart."

 The relative influence of occultism on Hitler is something on which historians differ.
 There is

 a degree of influence.
 The main error Walton has made, and a typical one, is to lump together all occult movements for which he could find a name, and treat them as the same.
 The Nazi party was influenced by one branch of the occult fringe - represented by the Thule Society, Guido von List, and Lanz von Liebenfels.
 The "occultism" that they represented has only an extremely superficial resemblance to that represented by Rudolf Steiner.
 The opposition was mutual; Steiner deplored the "racialist mysticism" of von List, and in turn was denounced from the radical right, and even placed on a hit list.

 In the end, the Nazi's were sympathetic to those occult movements that preached Aryan racial

 supremacy, and hostile to those who opposed these doctrines.
 Among those philosophies that absolutely rejected racial supriority is Anthroposophy.
 This fact was recognized

 by the Nazi party after they examined Rudolf Steiner's writings in depth.

 "I consider the Anthroposophical worldview, which is in every way internationally and pacifistically oriented, to be quite simply incompatible with National Socialism.
 The National Socialist worldview is built upon the conception of blood, race, and Volk, and then also, on the conception of the absolute state.
 Precisely these two fundamental pillars of the National Socialist worldview and the Third Reich are denied by the anthroposophical worldview."
 Jakob Wilhelm Hauer writing for the Nazi Secret Police